 LOVE is NOT Something You Find (Love Part 1)

-Perhaps you’re thinking, “How could love be a dumb reason for anything, much less dating?”
+“How could love be a dumb reason for anything, much less dating?
 If you’re not dating for love, then what are you dating for?
 For hate?
 For like?
 Lust?
 The environment?
-Your Mom?
+Your Mom?”

-If you’re dating to share love; to show love; to demonstrate love, then your dating life should be one where you bless everyone you date, blessing yourself in the process.
+If you’re dating to share love; to show love; to demonstrate love, then your dating life should be one where you bless everyone you date, while blessing your own life in the process.
+However…

 Still others have no evil intentions.
 In fact, they’re just as desperate to find love as those they date.
 Two people looking for love which neither of them have, like two beggars trying to bum change off each other.